atsaloli/cicd/01_22-registering-our-first-runner.md

 ## Setting up your CI/CD infrastructure
 ### Checking pipeline status
-Now we see the stages of the pipeline and the jobs in each stage:
+Now we see the stages of the pipeline (this pipeline has one stage, Test) and the jobs in each stage:

 ![pipeline view](img/pipeline_view.png)

-Notice this pipeline only has one stage (Test) -- that's the default stage;
-and one job in that stage, "test_it", which passed.

 ---